Treaty: Treaty structure

 The end of the preamble and the start of the actual agreement is often signaled by the words "have agreed as follows".

 After the preamble comes numbered articles, which contain the substance of the parties' actual agreement.
 Each article heading usually encompasses a paragraph.
 A long treaty may further group articles under chapter headings.

 Modern treaties, regardless of subject matter, usually contain articles governing where the final authentic copies of the treaty will be deposited and how any subsequent disputes as to their interpretation will be peacefully resolved.

 The end of a treaty, the eschatocol (or closing protocol), is often signaled by language such as "in witness whereof" or "in faith whereof", followed by the words "DONE at", then the site(s) of the treaty's execution and the date(s) of its execution.
 The date is typically written in its most formal, non-numerical form; for example, the Charter of the United Nations reads "DONE at the city of San Francisco the twenty-sixth day of June, one thousand nine hundred and forty-five".
 If applicable, a treaty will note that it is executed in multiple copies in different languages, with a stipulation that the versions in different languages are equally authentic.

 The signatures of the parties' representatives follow at the very end.
 When the text of a treaty is later reprinted, such as in a collection of treaties currently in effect, an editor will often append the dates on which the respective parties ratified the treaty and on which it came into effect for each party.

+Formation

+Consent to be bound

+A state must express its consent to be bound to a treaty, for example, through signature, ratification, acceptance, approval or accession.